okasag/orf/orf/cran-comments.md

 ## Submission
 * this is the first submission of the package
+* thank you for your time to review the package

 ## Test environments
 * local ubuntu 18.04, R 3.6.1